mlitsey/THM_SOC01/2_Cyber_Threat_Intelligence.md

 - **Vulnerability Information:** Disclosed and zero-day vulnerability reports marked with CVE numbers and CVSS scores.
 Details of the vulnerabilities reported are provided when you select a specific report, including the timeline taken to get the report published.
 Microsoft vulnerability advisories are also provided, with the applicable snort rules that can be used.
 - **Reputation Center:** Provides access to searchable threat data related to IPs and files using their SHA256 hashes.
 Analysts would rely on these options to conduct their investigations.
 Additional email and spam data can be found under the **Email & Spam Data tab**.

+What is the listed domain of the IP address from the previous task?
+- scnet.net

+What is the customer name of the IP address?
+- Complete Web Reviews

+### _**Scenario 1**_
+According to Email2.eml, what is the recipient's email address?
+- chris.lyons@supercarcenterdetroit.com
+- found with phishtool

+From Talos Intelligence, the attached file can also be identified by the Detection Alias that starts with an H...
+- HIDDENEXT/Worm.Gen
+- found with talos using sha256 hash on attachment
+- 435BFC4C3A3C887FD39C058E8C11863D5DD1F05E0C7A86E232C93D0E979FDB28

+### _**Scenario 2**_
+What is the name of the attachment on Email3.eml?
+- Sales_Receipt 5606.xls
+- found with phishtool

+What malware family is associated with the attachment on Email3.eml?
+- dridex
+- found with malwarebazaar
+- sha256:b8ef959a9176aef07fdca8705254a163b50b49a17217a4ff0107487f59d4a35d

+### _**Conclusion**_
+n/a

+## **--Yara--**

+### _**Introduction**_
+This room will expect you to understand basic Linux familiarity, such as installing software and commands for general navigation of the system.
+Moreso, this room isn't designed to test your knowledge or for point-scoring.
+It is here to encourage you to follow along and experiment with what you have learned here.